chauff/cse1500-web-transcripts/README.md

 ### Required

 The latest stable version of [Node.js](https://nodejs.org/en/).
-If you are a Windows user, you may want to use the virtual machine from the Q1 2018/19 Computer Organisation course and install Node.js yourself; the `student` password is `pwd` and the `root` password (for installing new software etc.) is `cse&(]]` (yes! those are not typos, this is the password).
-If you follow this course as a non-first year student, [check out this information page on the virtual machine](https://github.com/chauff/Web-Teaching/blob/master/virtual-machine-initialization.md).

 Two modern web browsers such as Chrome, Firefox, Edge, etc. to test your project code across browser implementations.

 Telnet (for Assignment 1): if you use a Linux derivative (e.g. Ubuntu, older versions of Mac OS), open a terminal and you are good to go; for new Mac OS versions you may need to [install telnet](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544) yourself.
-If you are a Windows user please use the Windows Subsystem for Linux or use the Virtual Machine provided to you in Q1.
+If you are a Windows user please use the Windows Subsystem for Linux or use a Virtual Machine.
 You can also use Windows alternatives to telnet such as Putty.

 ## Course grading